bryrrea/study/en/js/text/05-jsObjects.md

 The code above creates an empty object (`"obj"`) and two symbols, (`"symbol1"` and `"symbol2"`).
 It then assigns the values "`value1`" and "`value2`" to the respective symbols in the `"obj"` object.
 Finally, the `Object.getOwnPropertySymbols()` method is used to return all symbols that are own properties of the `"obj"` object.
 Therefore, the output will be `[Symbol(symbol1), Symbol(symbol2)]`.
 **Symbols** are a type of primitive value in JavaScript that serve as unique identifiers.
 They can be used as object properties to create private properties that cannot be accessed directly by external code.
 The `Object.getOwnPropertySymbols()` method is useful for accessing these private properties on an object.
 It is important to note that the method will only return symbols that are **object own** properties of the object in question.
 If you want to get all properties of an object, including inherited ones, you can use the `Object.getOwnPropertyNames()` method or the `for...in` operator.

 ## 5.14. **Let's practice!**

 -   Practice 33 - Create an object called "mexico" with the following properties: id -> 24, name -> "Mexico", capital -> "Mexico City", neighbors -> ["USA", "Guatemala", "Belize"].
 Next, print out the object to the terminal.
 Next, change the "id" to be 25, and add "Honduras" to the list of neighbors to "mexico".
-Finally, print out "mexico" to the terminal again. (/en/js/practicing/p33.js)
+Finally, print out "mexico" to the terminal again.

 -   Practice 34 - Create an object called "myPet" with the following properties: name -> "Sudo", type -> "Dog", breed -> "Poodle", age -> 7, friends -> ["Bit", "Byte", "Data"].
 Print out "myPet" to the terminal and, after that, add a new property (color -> "Black"), change "breed" to be "Beagle".
 Next, remove "Data" from the list of friends and print out "myPet" to the terminal again.
-Finally, add "Chip" to the list of friends and print out "myPet" to the terminal. (/en/js/practicing/p34.js)
+Finally, add "Chip" to the list of friends and print out "myPet" to the terminal.

-- Practice 35 - Create the following objects:
-       - banana (name -> "banana", quantity -> 1, price -> 1.95)
-       - apple (name -> "apple", quantity -> 1, price -> 1.45)
-       - candy (name -> "candy", quantity -> 1, price -> 3.50)
-       - store (storeNumber -> 5, locationCity -> "Milan", locationCountry -> "Italy", products -> ["banana", "apple", "candy"])
+-   Practice 35 - Create the following objects: - banana (name -> "banana", quantity -> 1, price -> 1.95) - apple (name -> "apple", quantity -> 1, price -> 1.45) - candy (name -> "candy", quantity -> 1, price -> 3.50) - store (storeNumber -> 5, locationCity -> "Milan", locationCountry -> "Italy", products -> ["banana", "apple", "candy"])

     After, print out the "store" object to the terminal, and next print out all the products from "store" (only).
 Next, print out the 3rd product from "store" (only).
 Change the price of the "banana" to 1.75, and print out "banana" and "store".
-Finally, change the price of "candy" to 4.99 e print out "store" and "candy". (/en/js/practicing/p35.js)
+Finally, change the price of "candy" to 4.99 e print out "store" and "candy".

 -   Practice 36 - Create an object called "houseForSale" with the following properties: area -> 940, value -> 320000, streetName -> "Fifth Street", built -> "2012", owner -> {name: "Blake", age: 29}, offers -> [290000, 295000, 315000, 312000].
 Next:

     1. Print out the object;
     2. Delete the property which "built" is the key;
     3. Change the age of the owner to 30;
     4. Print out the maximum "offerPrice" value using reduce;
     5. Add the property: salePrice -> 312000;
-     6. Print out "houseForSale" again. (/en/js/practicing/p36.js)
+    6. Print out "houseForSale" again.

 -   Practice 37 - Create an object called "myConsole" and:
     1. Assign to "myConsole" the key "log" with a value that is an arrow function.
 This arrow function will have one parameter called "message" and the function will just print out the "message";
     2. How would you call this "log" function inside the object?
     3. BONUS: How might the built-in "console" work?

-[Solution](/en/js/practicing/p37.js)
+**You can find practices' solutions [here](/README.md)**.